richrd/bx/README.md

     > Usage: newpass oldpassword newpassword newpassword

 *   nick
     > Change the nick of the bot.
+If nick isn't available, the nick will be reclaimed when it becomes available.

 *   op
     > Give OPs to yourself (default), or a list of nicks, or everyone (with '*').